This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate

-A little trick that makes this honey cake pure magic
+A little trick that makes this cake even better

 My niece was delighted and proud of herself for coming up with the idea.
 My mother, who doesn’t even like honey cake, took home an extra-large hunk.
 [Breaking news: Mom called as I was writing this post, and said, “I just ate a third of the cake you sent me home with, and it is the most delicious honey cake I’ve ever had.
 I can’t stop eating it.”

-- This recipe makes a lot (us Jewish ladies worry that someone will go hungry, so we always make extra).
-You can use three 9-by-5-inch loaf pans or one 9-by-13-inch baking pan, or make 36 standard cupcakes.
+- This recipe makes a lot (us Jewish ladies worry that someone will go hungry, so we always make extra, especially for special occasions like the high holidays).
+You can use three 9-by-5-inch loaf pans or one 9-by-13-inch baking pan, or three 9-inch round pan, or make 36 standard cupcakes.